brandongregory/dndhelp/src/roleplaying/just-talk-to-them.md

 If you’ve agreed to play a game full of scoundrels with chaotic or evil alignments but set the ground rule that players cannot take harmful actions against each other, what do you do if a player casually asks to steal another player’s possessions during a rest?
 If it’s already been determined that the table does not want that, it’s alright to say something like, “No, that’s not the kind of game we’re running.
 Do something else.”

-If you’ve gone through proper safety tools but stumble across something unexpected that triggers some traumatic memories for you, it’s alright to tell the party that what’s happening in-game is really affecting you out of game and you need to skip over this content.
+If you’ve gone through proper safety tools but stumble across something unexpected that triggers some traumatic memories for you, it’s alright to tell the party that what’s happening in-game is affecting you out of game and you need to skip over this content.
 People are complicated and trauma even more so, so don’t feel guilty about saying no if something like this pops up.
 Even if it derails the whole campaign, safety is something that needs to be addressed.

 If a player does something as a joke that you as the DM know is going to have massive campaign-ending (or player-killing) consequences, it’s alright to simply say, “No, that’s going to have serious consequences.
 Do something else.”
 The player may not have fully thought through their actions, or they may have done something they thought the other players would like but accidentally overstepped.
 In those cases, saying no is the best thing to keep the campaign going.